The goal of this module is to support the integration of reinforcement

 at scenario-specific trace sources the user has to define a custom

-resp.
+ObservationApplication::Observe resp.
 RewardApplication::Reward

-method with a custom signature within the custom ObservationApplication
+method with a custom signature within the custom ObservationApplication resp.

-.
+RewardApplication.
 To provide a place to connect this custom method with

-an existing trace source, the abstract DataCollectorApplication::RegisterCallbacks
+an existing trace source, the abstract DataCollectorApplication::RegisterCallbacks method

 was created.
 If necessary, the user may also register multiple custom

-resp.
-RewardApplication::Reward
+ObservationApplication::Observe resp.
+RewardApplication::Reward methods within

-.
+DataCollectorApplication::RegisterCallbacks.
 To ensure that the callbacks are registered before

 the simulation starts, DataCollectorApplication::RegisterCallbacks

-is called in the DataCollectorApplication::Setup
+is called in the DataCollectorApplication::Setup method.

-can send observations
+Each ObservationApplication resp.
+RewardApplication can send observations

-resp. rewards to one or multiple AgentApplication
+resp. rewards to one or multiple AgentApplications in order not to limit

 possible scenarios.

-provides functionality to maintain ChannelInterface
+The ActionApplication provides functionality to maintain ChannelInterfaces

-s and to receive actions (in the
+which are connected to AgentApplications and to receive actions (in the

 designed to provide a place for the user-specific code that handles the